plone/documentation/docs/deployment/caching/enable.md

 Select options that are appropriate for your caching environment.

 {guilabel}`With caching proxy`
-:   Settings useful for setups with a caching proxy such as Squid or Varnish
+:   Settings useful for setups with a caching proxy such as Varnish or a CDN

 {guilabel}`Without caching proxy`
 :   Settings useful for setups without a caching proxy such as Squid or Varnish